localstack/docs/content/en/get-started/pro/index.md

 ## Using your API key

-LocalStack Pro expects your API key to be present in the environment variable `LOCALSTACK_API_KEY`.
+LocalStack Pro or Enterprise expect your API key to be present in the environment variable `LOCALSTACK_API_KEY`.
 Before starting LocalStack, please define the environment variable in your terminal like this:

 {{< command >}}
 $ export LOCALSTACK_API_KEY=<your-api-key>
 {{< / command >}}

-### Starting LocalStack Pro using the CLI
+### Starting LocalStack Pro or Enterprise using the CLI

 When starting LocalStack using the LocalStack CLI, you dot not have to perform any further steps (after exporting the environment variable).
 {{< command >}}